 Water can harbor microorganisms that can lead to severe infection, vision loss or blindness.
-If your lenses have been submersed in water when swimming in pools, lakes or oceans, discard them and replace them with a new pair.
+If your lenses have been submersed in water when swimming in pools, lakes, or oscard, discard them and replace them with a new pair.
 Ask your eye care practitioner for recommendations about wearing lenses during any activity involving water.

-5. DISCARD DATE ON SOLUTION BOTTLE Instruction for Use:
+5. DISCARD DATE ON THE SOLUTION BOTTLE

-Discard any remaining solution after the recommended time period indicated on the bottle of solution used for disinfecting and soaking contact lenses.
+Discard any remaining solution after the recommended time period indicated on the bottle of the solution used for disinfecting and soaking contact lenses.